Why We Forget Our Dreams and How to Remember Them

 Dreams are still mostly a mystery even to science, and your dreams can currently only be experienced by you.
 Every so often I will wake up in the middle of the night from an amazingly detailed dream that felt like it lasted an eternity.
 The feelings it would arouse in me stuck in my heart, and I knew this would be a dream that would linger in my mind for a while or so I had thought.
 Due to my body aching for more sleep, I would tell myself, "I will still remember it in the morning."

 It may be difficult to get out of this habit, but dream journaling is a key helper when building up dream recall.
-While it can be hard to remember dreams, it’s worth the effort!
+While it can be hard to remember dreams, it’s worth the effort, and the effort required is smaller than you'd guess.

 I personally seem to remember my dreams better based on the quality of sleep I get as well as how I wake up.
 If I am able to set aside at least 8 hours to sleep a night, I have more dream content to remember, so my brain is usually able to remember at least one dream from the night.[7]
 In addition, if my body wakes up from my sleep cycle on its own, I am usually able to come out of a dream remembering it.
 On occasion if my alarm is the one to wake me up, my brain fills up with thoughts of what I must complete for the day and pushes out any knowledge of dreams I may have had.

 Don't be too hard on yourself for not remembering your dreams though.
 You always have tomorrow to try again.
-Now —and that's the most important part, when you start remembering fragments of your dreams, write it down as soon as possible.
+Now, and this is the most important part, when you start remembering fragments of your dreams, write it down as soon as possible.

 There are two main ways to jot down your dreams in the middle of the night: on paper or on your phone.
 You may prefer one or the other based on your middle-of-the-night habits.
 The phone is an easy choice since you can quickly pull up a dream journal app to type up your dream on.
 However, just beware that blue light from your screen may mess with your sleep cycle and quality of sleep if you are on your phone for too long.